Open-EO/openeo-python-client/docs/development.rst

     (typically in `recipe/meta.yaml <https://github.com/conda-forge/openeo-feedstock/blob/main/recipe/meta.yaml>`_)
     and merge.

 #.
-Optionally: send a tweet about the release
+Optionally: make a post about the new release
-    or announce it in the `openEO Platform Forum <https://discuss.eodc.eu/c/openeo-platform/clients/18>`_.
+    on the `openEO Platform Forum <https://discuss.eodc.eu/c/openeo-platform/clients/18>`_
+    or the `CDSE Forum <https://forum.dataspace.copernicus.eu/c/openeo/28>`_.

 Verification
 """""""""""""